-These Six Ingredient Peanut Butter Chocolate Chip Cookies are so easy a 10 year old can make them.
+These Six Ingredient Low Carb Peanut Butter Cookies are so easy a 10-year-old can make them.
 Psst! they're also low carb, gluten-free, dairy-free, keto and terrific!

 Unfortunately since starting this blog a year ago, my family has had access to more treats than in previous years.
 My son is beginning to expect dessert after dinner and he even gave me the “stink eye” the other day when I told him that there was none!
 But I do my best to provide balance throughout the week and how could I turn my daughter down when she finally (after many years) expressed a desire to bake with me?